serverless/blog/posts/2020-03-13-ultimte-guide-aws-http-apis.md

 ## No Caching

-As far as I know, there's no great solution here yet beyond configuring your downstream services to implement their own caching.
-Because the HTTP APIs are significantly cheaper this might not be as important.
+As far as I know, there's no great solution here yet beyond configuring your downstream services to implement their own caching or relying on REST APIs and the caching they offer.
+Because the HTTP APIs are significantly cheaper and faster caching may not be as important as it was for the REST APIs.
+You can also always leverage caching to speed up the other parts fo your application.
+If you use DynamoDB for example you can still leverage [DAX](https://aws.amazon.com/dynamodb/dax/).

 ## No JSON Schema Validation